Frequently Asked Questions

 Will you be able to see what I spend my payment on?

-No. We will never be able to see any of your Focus Blue transactions.
-We will also not be able to view the balance of your Focus Blue card.
+No. We will never be able to see any of your transactions.
+We will also not be able to view the balance of your debit card if that is your payment option.

 Can I pick up the payment card instead of having it mailed?